 - Plaça d’Espanya.
 The historic square was built for the 1929 Barcelona International Exposition, held at the foot of Montjuïc.
 It is one of Barcelona’s largest junctions.
 The most distinguishable features are the two 154-ft.
 (47-m) tall Venetian towers and the fountain in the center of the plaza.
 Right next to Plaça d’Espanya, you’ll find Arenas de Barcelona – a former bullring, which is currently a stunning shopping mall.

 - Mercado de La Boqueria.
 The enormous public market in the Ciutat Vella is one of the city’s top attractions.
 The main entrance is from La Rambla.
 You’ll find a wide selection of local and exotic fruits, vegetables, seafood, meats, cheeses, nuts, and beverages in this historic market, which dates back to the 13th century.
+For foodies, this is one of the top reasons to visit Barcelona.

 - Poble Espanyol.
 The Spanish Village is an open-air architectural museum.
 It was erected for the 1929 Barcelona International Exposition.
 The museum consists of 117 full-scale, replica buildings from different regions of Spain, which recreate the traditional atmosphere of these places.
 In Poble Espanyol, you can also explore a theater, several restaurants, multiple artisan workshops, as well as a museum of contemporary art.